Submit entries November 2013 - April 25, 2014.

 Choose a theme (above).
 Select a real person, event or story that inspires you and create an art piece.
 Include an “artist’s statement” not more than 100 words describing your theme/inspiration and any particulars of your art piece.

 Choose a theme (above).
 Select a real person, event or story that inspires you.
 Create a short video (3 minutes or less).
 Video may be artistic, musical, imagery, PowerPoint, etc. Do not use copyright images without permission.
+(Getty Images just made 35 million photos free to use.
+Click here for a list of other places to find images you can use.)

 TO ENTER (choose one):